 Descartes

-Modern philosophyDescartes was a 17th-century French philosopher (1596-1650), as well as a mathematician and physicist.
+Modern philosophyDescartes was a seventeenth-century French philosopher (1596–1650), as well as a mathematician and physicist.
 Born in La Haye (renamed Descartes in 1961), he studied in Poitiers before moving to Paris.
-He travelled to Holland and Germany and joined the Duke of Bavaria's army.
-His reflections, as well as three dreams he had in Neubourg, led him to return to civilian life and he wrote, among other things, the Discourse on the Method, the Meditations on First Philosophy in which he sought certain truth.
+He travelled to Holland and Germany and joined the army of the Duke of Bavaria.
+His reflections, together with three dreams he had in Neuburg, led him to leave military life and devote himself to philosophy; he went on to write, among other works, the Discourse on the Method and the Meditations on First Philosophy, in which he pursued the search for certain truth.

 Meditations on First Philosophy